Family Reunification Parole Processes

 - They are the child of a principal beneficiary of an approved Form I-130 and are unmarried and under the age of 21.

-- An attestation affirming that they have completed a medical examination by a Panel Physician and have no Class A medical conditions.
+- An attestation affirming that they have completed a medical exam by a panel physician and have no Class A medical conditions.

 If Form I-134A Is Insufficient

-If we are unable to confirm the Form I-134A is sufficient, the decision is final.
-USCIS will send an email to the petitioner and beneficiary notifying them that we determined the Form I-134A filed by the petitioner was insufficient.
+If USCIS cannot confirm that the Form I-134A is sufficient, our decision is final.
+We will email the petitioner and beneficiary notifying them that we determined the Form I-134A filed by the petitioner was insufficient.
+We will not consider the beneficiary for parole under this process based on the insufficient Form I-134A.
+However, the petitioner may file a new Form I-134A and provide additional evidence.g them that we determined the Form I-134A filed by the petitioner was insufficient.
 We will not consider the beneficiary for parole under this process based on the insufficient Form I-134A.
 However, the petitioner may file a new Form I-134A and provide additional evidence.

 Authorization to Travel to the United States